Making a Difference in Your Community: Union

 Our courses are free.

 GED does charge a testing fee – it is $37.50 per subject.
-We can provide you with a voucher covering the entire testing fee if you are a current student who meets attendance and testing requirements.
+We may be able to provide you with a voucher covering the entire testing fee if you are a current student who meets attendance and testing requirements.

 To succeed, you must commit to your education.
 We expect for you to attend class, but we also understand that you have other responsibilities.
-We offer our classes throughout the day and evening and have hybrid options, too.
+We offer our classes throughout the day and evening.

 If you have a documented disability, you can request accommodations for your classes and TABE testing.

-If you have something preventing you from coming to class, please let us know.
-For many barriers, we can refer you to one of area partners who can help.
-Depending on your circumstances, our partners can help you with everything from transportation to childcare.
+Please let us know if something prevents you from coming to class.
+For many barriers, we can refer you to one of our partners who may be able to help with everything from childcare to transportation.

 Union County Campus News

 Classes and COVID-19 Precautions in Union